POLICY AND ADMINISTRATIVE GUIDELINES

 If you believe your rights under the Family Educational Rights and Privacy Act (FERPA) and Protection of Pupil Rights Amendment have been violated, please contact Superintendent Dr. Rick Smith, 2280 St. Rt.
 540 Bellefontaine, Ohio 43311 or call at 937-599-3010.

-You can view the student/parent handbook for additional information on Point's Drug Prevention Memorandum, Bullying and Other Forms of Aggressive Behavior, the Board's zero tolerance policy, and blood-borne pathogens.
+You can view the student/parent handbook for additional information on Point's Drug Prevention Memorandum, Bullying and Other Forms of Aggressive Behavior and the Board's zero tolerance policy.

 Filing a Compliant - Procedure